Uniformization of $p$-adic curves via Higgs-de Rham flows: The degeneration argument

-and the map on $H^1$. \begin{proposition} Notation as above.
+The induced map on the first cohomologies is also denoted by $\check{s}^2$. \begin{proposition} Use notation as above.
 The composite map

 is injective. \end{proposition} \begin{proof} First of all, Proposition \ref{nonzero position of hodge filtration} shows that the value of $s$ at each node of $\chi$ is nonzero.
 So is its dual $\check s$.
-This fact gives rise to the isomorphism in the right-down corner of the following commutative diagram:
+This fact gives rise to the isomorphism in the lower right corner of the following commutative diagram:

 After taking cohomologies, we get

 Clearly (\ref{ordinary3}) is injective.
 This completes the proof. \end{proof}